 War Horse

-Murk’s morning walk resulted in discovering Abingdon Heritage Open Day, a stroke of luck as it happened for just one day.
-Designed to transport visitors back 100 years the town was transformed by war horses, soldiers, choirs, Punch and Judy shows and perhaps the most surprising touch – windows displaying information on war-time residents, many owners even opened their front doors for passers-by to experience the places soldiers lived before leaving to fight.
+Murk’s morning walk resulted in discovering Abingdon Heritage Open Day, a stroke of luck as it hapchoirpened for just one day.
+Designed to transport visitors back 100 years the town was transformed by war horses, soldiers, choirs, Punch and Judy shows and perhaps the most surprising touch – windows displayingwar time homes Abingdon information on war-time residents, many owners even opened their front doors for passers-by to experience the places soldiers lived before leaving to fight.